-As development finance has evolved over time, variability in donor interpretations regarding the meaning of "concessional in character" has led to reported figures not being endorsed by all the members, with regards to loans extended from funds raised on capital markets without any official public sector direct subsidy.
-The DAC is committed to updating and refining its statistical reporting directives by 2015 to ensure consistency in the application of "concessional in character" in the reporting of ODA.
+As development finance evolved over time, variability in donor interpretations regarding the meaning of "concessional in character" led to reported figures not being endorsed by all the members, with regard to loans extended from funds raised on capital markets without any official sector direct subsidy.
+The DAC addressed this problem in 2013-14.
+This page reports on agreements in 2013, which apply to ODA data up to and including 2017 flows.
+See here for agreements in 2014 on the assessment of concessionality based on discount rates differentiated by income group and the new “grant equivalent” method for calculating loan ODA that will apply from and including 2018 flows (with data also being available on the same basis with effect from 2015 flows).

-In the meantime, the DAC agreed in April 2013 that, to ensure transparency, it would present this annex explaining the different views on concessionality.
-As provided for in that agreement, the rationales of three members, which were noted by the DAC, are shown below.
-For other members, the practice of ODA reporting remains that loans made from market-raised funds are only reported as concessional if they include an explicit subsidy.
+In April 2013 the DAC agreed that, to ensure transparency, it would present this annex explaining the different views on concessionality among DAC members at that time, and that it would also compile an annual ODA loans report (see links to these reports at the bottom of this page).
+As provided for in that agreement, the rationales of three members for reporting loans as ODA, which were noted by the DAC, are shown below.
+For other members, the practice of ODA reporting remained that loans made from market-raised funds are only reported as concessional if they include an explicit subsidy.

-The agreement specifically took note of the rationale presented by the EU, concerning the European Investment Bank (EIB) loans since 2008.
-It was also agreed that there would be no retroactive changes to loans extended before 2011, and that the DAC agreement would only apply to ODA data from 2011 to 2014.
-The combined effect of these decisions is that for the period 2008-10, the data on concessional flows shown for EU Institutions relate to grants only, EIB loans appearing as non-concessional; whereas a significant part of EIB loans appears as concessional flows from 2011.
+The 2013 agreement specifically took note of the rationale presented by the EU, concerning the European Investment Bank (EIB) loans since 2008.
+It was also agreed that there would be no retroactive changes to loans extended before 2011, and that the DAC agreement would only apply to ODA data from 2011.
+These decisions mean that for the period 2008-10, the data on concessional flows shown for EU Institutions relate to grants only, EIB loans appearing as non-concessional; whereas a significant part of EIB loans appears as concessional flows from 2011.

 EIB loans comply with the ODA-eligibility requirements set out in the DAC Statistical Reporting Directives which are applicable to all DAC Members equally.
 In addition, they are in line with the principles agreed at the HLM in December 2012 and notably with the five criteria mentioned in paragraph 18 of the HLM Communiqué: